 The arrival of ERP solutions in the cloud has also brought with it certain changes in methods of implementation.
-In this blog we will try to figure out what the factors are that affect the implementation of an ERP business solution, and how these changes are felt by everyone who deals with the implementation of business solutions.
+In this blog we will try to establish what the factors are that affect the implementation of an ERP business solution, and how these changes are felt by everyone who deals with the implementation of business solutions.

 So, what was typical for business applications before the cloud era?